Advertiser disclosure

 How to start investing with little money

-Why investing is so important
+Why is investing so important?

 First things first.
-Why?
+Why should you start investing?

 You may have also noticed that your income likely doesn’t rise at the same rate.
 Despite the cost of living going up, you’re probably not earning at a rate to match this increase.
+There’s ways to ask for a cost-of-living raise but the whole thing probably seems unfair.

 • Your money loses value in a bank account.
 With inflation, your purchasing power drops when you leave your money sitting around, not earning interest.

 • You should start investing early to build the habit.
-The point of investing when you don’t have much money is to learn how to invest so that you’re prepared when your income does go up.
+The point of investing when you don’t have much money today is to learn how to invest so that you’re prepared when your income does go up.

+The goal is to start investing immediately but only after these priorities are met.
 As soon as you make progress on your debts and start building your emergency fund, only then should you begin to invest your money.

 Here’s a common phrase I hear about investing: “I’m going to start investing when I have real money to invest.”
+Why is that?

 Here are seven methods to start investing with little money.